Dualizability and index of subfactors: Preliminaries

-For this paper, we have found it useful to introduce a new graphical notation, extending the well known string diagram notation used in monoidal categories and in bicategories \cite{Joyal-Street(The-geometry-of-tensor-calculus-I), Selinger(A-survey-of-graphical-languages-for-monoidal-categories)}.
-In classical string diagrams, algebras are represented by shades, bimodules are represented by lines, and homomorphisms are nodes.
+In string diagrams, algebras are represented by shades, bimodules are represented by lines, and homomorphisms are nodes.
 For example, an $A$-$B$-bilinear map $f$ between two bimodules ${}_AH_B$ and ${}_AK_B$ is depicted by the diagram

 where the light shade corresponds to the algebra $A$ and the darker shade corresponds to the algebra $B$.
 Other morphisms, such as $g:{}_AH\boxtimes_BK_C\to {}_AM_C$, $h:{}_AH_A\to{}_AL^2A_A$, or $k:{}_AL^2A_A\to {}_AH\boxtimes_BK_A$ are drawn similarly: